inukshuk/edtf.js/README.md

     edtf.parse('20XX-02')
     #-> { type: 'Date', level: 2, values: [2000, 1], unspecified: 12 }

-Note that unspecified date values will always the least possible value, e.g., '2000' for '20XX'.
+Note that unspecified date values will always return the least possible value, e.g., '2000' for '20XX'.
 Note, also, that EDTF.js will not parse impossible unspecified dates.
 For instance, none of the following examples can be valid dates: